Visit Hershey & Harrisburg sponsored our trip to Hershey’s Chocolate World Attractions. As always, all opinions are my own.

 Bundle and Save!
 Purchasing these attractions as a package will save money instead of purchasing separately.
 You can add a meal ticket to the bundle.
 More ticketing details are available on the Hershey’s Chocolate World website.
 For a complete list of tips for Hershey’s Chocolate World, check out this post.

 Looking for other cool, family-friendly attractions near Hershey?
 Indian Echo Caverns and Lake Tobias are great add-on adventures to a Hershey trip.
+For younger children, check out Where the Wild Things Play.
 Even more ideas are on the Visit Hershey and Harrisburg website.

 Visit Hershey & Harrisburg sponsored our trip to Hershey, PA.
 As always, all opinions are my own.